clamsproject/wfe-pipeline-runner/README.md

 See the instructions in those repositories on how to build the images.
 With the images available and the above configuration file we can start the pipeline as follows.

-To start the containers needed for the pipeline we create a configuration files, here is an example configuration file for a pipeline with just a tokenizer and spaCy, this example is in this repository at `config/tokenizer-spacy.yml`.
+To start the containers needed for the pipeline we create a configuration file, here is an example configuration file for a pipeline with just a tokenizer and spaCy, this example is in this repository at `config/tokenizer-spacy.yml`.

 ```yaml
 data: ${PWD}/examples/data